 Instructions

-- Divide dough in half, flatten each into disk shape, and seal in plastic wrap.
+- Divide the dough in half, flatten each into a disk shape, and seal in plastic wrap or a plastic bag.

 - Refrigerate at least 2 hours; preferably, overnight.